FAQ for the RFA

 We highly value cross-disciplinary research across many fields where the proposals are focused on advancing knowledge, clinical care, or outcomes for people, and are anchored in heart and brain health.
 We have funded researchers in bioinformatics, basic cell research, clinical research, data science, epidemiology, genetics, nephrology, and statistics.

 I'm a new investigator, what key elements do I need to know about before applying for a research grant?Here are a few pointers to help you along the way:

 - Be sure to include timelines and milestones in your proposal.

-- Your cited literature is a separate document, but your 5-page proposal includes graphs and figures.
+- Your cited literature is a separate document.

 - All grants are received and administered through Grants@Heart.